International Consolidated Airlines Group, S.A. – Annual report – 31 December 2023

 Property, plant and equipment includes the following amounts relating to right of use assets:

-1 Amounts with a net book value of €365 million (2020: €217 million) were reclassified from ROU assets to Owned Property, plant and equipment at the cessation of the respective leases.
+1 Amounts with a net book value of €452 million (2022: €331 million) were reclassified from ROU assets to owned Property, plant and equipment at the cessation of the respective leases.
 The assets reclassified relate to leases with purchase options that were grandfathered as ROU assets upon transition to IFRS 16, for which the Group had been depreciating over the expected useful life of the aircraft, incorporating the purchase option.

 Interest-bearing long-term borrowings includes the following amount relating to lease liabilities:

-b Amounts recognised in the Consolidated income statement
+b Amounts recognised in the Income statement

-The Group is exposed to future cash outflows (on an undiscounted basis) as at December 31, 2021, for which no amount has been recognised in relation to leases not yet commenced to which the Group is committed, of €nil (2020: €183 million).
+The Group is exposed to future cash outflows (on an undiscounted basis) at 31 December 2023, for which an amount of €36 million (2022: nil) has been recognised in relation to leases not yet commenced to which the Group is committed.

 d Maturity profile of the lease liabilities